 Critical Path Method – Scheduling the Complex Projects

 Critical Path Method is a vital algorithm that is employed for scheduling a particular assemblage of project-related activities.
-A training program on PMP certification provides you with a better perspective on this technique.
+A training program on PMP certification training provides you with a better perspective on this technique.
 Learn about Critical Path Method in this video.

 This technique is used to carry out the Schedule Network Analysis.
 This is again a very popular technique and we will study this method in next few slides, first, let me explain what a critical Path is?
 It is defined as the longest duration path through a network diagram and determines the shortest time to complete the project.